 Do you love or hate Mother’s Day?

-If you are a mother who regularly struggles to get along with your adult daughter, Mother’s Day can be a day of dread.
+If you are a mother who regularly struggles to get along with your adult daughter, the holidays can be a time of dread.

 As a mediator, I have heard many official (and unofficial) rants regarding the difficulty mothers and daughters face.
 Recently, an acquaintance (let’s call her Gloria) outlined a long list of incidents where her daughter left her feeling dismissed and disrespected.
 The details seemed insignificant.
 Her anger, which I surmised was a cover up for hurt, overpowered everything.
 As her diatribe came to an end I leaned in and asked – “have you ever apologized to her for the mistakes that you made?”
 She looked at me as if I had two heads.
 “What?” she said.
 “Mistakes?
 I didn’t make any mistakes.
 I have nothing to apologize for.”
 She was adamant and I decided to save my breath.